Keywords

 This follows directly from Theorem-3.5, by putting (Identity map).

 The study of common fixed point theory for various categories of single-valued mappings under the influence of generalized contractive conditions in extended symmetric-spaces has witnessed a spectacular development of interest in the past few decades.
 Apparently, it is crucial in numerous disciplines in pure and applied mathematics, and it has various originative implementations in other branches of science.
 One of the most significant advances in pure and applied mathematics is the discovery of solutions for linear and nonlinear systems as well as fractal graphics, optimization theory, approximation theory, discrete dynamics, and numerous other areas.
-Therefore, some novel common fixed point theorems for three pairs of self-maps under influence of new extended contractive conditions in the context of -sym-spaces were investigated and verified.
+Therefore, some novel common fixed point theorems for three pairs of self-maps under influence of new extended contractive conditions in the context of -Symmetric spaces were investigated and verified.
 In addition, utilizing the concepts of weak compatibility and a common limit in the range property, our first outcomes are established, whereas (O.W.C) maps are applied to obtain our second outcomes.
 Our results generalize and improve various recent outcomes of (C.F.P) theorems under extended weakly contractive maps in the literature.
-We anticipate that the discoveries in this manuscript will aid scientists in enhancing the authors on popularized extended symmetric-sp to elevate a universal framework for their practical implementation in all advanced branches of science.
+We anticipate that these results will aid researchers in developing generalized symmetric spaces and establishing frameworks for applications in advanced sciences.

 No datasets were generated or analyzed during the current study (Our manuscript type does not require data).